winf-hsos/datamanagement/real-time-data/raspberry-pi/README.md

-## Useful commands for the Raspberry Pi
+# Useful commands for the Raspberry Pi

+## Setting up wifi from the command line

 - [Setting up wifi via the command line](https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md)

-Open a terminal on your pi and type the following:
+Conenct your pi via HDMI with a monitor or open an new VPN connection (while in the same network).
+Now, open a terminal on your pi and type the following:

 ```sudo nano /etc/wpa_supplicant/wpa_supplicant.conf```